Mayeu/mayeu.me/_posts/2017-06-17-creating-internal-pki-with-cfssl.md

 will not be able to connect to the VPN.
 You could also repudiate a full chain at once in case your online CA get hacked.

-Now you can automate your certificate creation via multiple mean:
+As a next step, you can automate your certificate creation via multiple mean:
-- cfssl can run in server mode in an host
+- `cfssl` can run in server mode in an host
 - You can use your usual configuration management tool (like Ansible or Puppet) to run the needed command and distribute the files
-- Vault could be use to generate certs on the fly when needed
+- [Vault](https://www.vaultproject.io) could be use to generate certs on the fly when needed

 ## References

+TODO: sort that.

 - [Intermediate CA config](https://gist.github.com/riyad/e9dd6e688ea5de69a65a)
 - [How to Generate a Self-Signed Root Certificate with CF-SSL](https://fernandobarillas.com/blog/2015/07/22/how-to-generate-a-self-signed-root-certificate-with-cf-ssl/)